Design process 101: How to get started

 It can be very problematic to receive feedback or ideas from multiple sources without collating them effectively.
 Use collaborative tools as a single live source of truth so everyone’s always on the same page.

-For the same reason, it’s essential to have a tool to manage all customer insights and data.
+For the same reason, it’s essential to have a tool to manage all and data.
 Dovetail keeps all your data in one place, so you can quickly draw critical insights.

 The design process is collaborative.
 When a team works in silos, problems can arise.
 Working cohesively as a team can produce better, more effective designs.